View more guides at Linux Wiki Guides

 In older distributions sound may stop working when the machine suspends.
 To resolve this, disable

-blacklist ideapad_laptop to /etc/modprobe.d/blacklist.conf.
-The patched ideapad_laptop module available from https://github.com/pfps/yoga-laptop in the yoga_laptop directory makes wireless work correctly and also handles the Airplane Mode key.
+blacklist ideapad_laptop to /etc/modprobe.d/blacklist.conf as a workaround.
+The patched ideapad_laptop module available from https://github.com/pfps/yoga-laptop in the yoga_laptop directory makes wireless work correctly and also handles the Airplane Mode key and sets up the Touchpad Toggle key.

-Patched drivers for most of the sensors are available from https://github.com/pfps/yoga-laptop in the sensors/drivers directory.
+In pre-3.15 kernels patched drivers are needed and available from https://github.com/pfps/yoga-laptop in the sensors/drivers directory.

 This can be done by using the accelerometer mounted in the screen.